 We also examine data on academic outcomes from administrative records.
-We find no statistically significant differences between treatment conditions or between men and women in participants' grade point averages in the program at the conclusion of their Fall Semester or at the conclusion of their junior year (see Appendix Table D4).
-Given the fact that their entering GPAs were also similar, this is perhaps not surprising.
+As reported in Table 9, we find no statistically significant differences between treatment conditions or between men and women in participants' grade point averages in the program at the conclusion of their Fall Semester or at the conclusion of their junior year.
+Given the fact that their entering GPAs were also similar and that a significant portion of the individual grade was composed of group-based assessments, this result is perhaps not surprising.